AKA: The king of seafood.

 Best known for: His passion for cooking with fresh, sustainable seafood.

 Usually found: In the Cornish fishing town of Padstow, where he owns four restaurants, a delicatessen, a patisserie, a seafood cookery school and forty guest bedrooms.

-Rick is a well-loved and respected chef, TV presenter and author who has produced an array of award-winning books and television series, including Rick Stein’s India, Seafood, Seafood Lover’s Guide, Taste of the Sea, Food Heroes, French Odyssey, Mediterranean Escapes, Coast to Coast, Far Eastern Odyssey, Secret France and his latest, At Home.
-All of his books and programmes show a commitment to good-quality produce, sustainable fishing and good husbandry.
+Profile: Rick is a well-loved and respected chef, TV presenter and author who has produced an array of award-winning books and television series, including Rick Stein’s India, Seafood, Seafood Lover’s Guide, Taste of the Sea, Food Heroes, French Odyssey, Mediterranean Escapes, Coast to Coast, Far Eastern Odyssey, Secret France, At Home, and Simple Suppers.
+In his books and programmes over the year’s he’s highlighted his commitment to quality produce, sustainable fishing, and responsible land and livestock management.

 In 2003, Rick was awarded an OBE for services to West Country Tourism.
 He divides his time between Padstow and Australia, which he regards as his second home.

 10 of Rick Stein’s best vegetarian recipes, including briam, savoury crepes, blue corn quesadillas, curry, spanakopita, and Spanish tortilla.